 “The exceptions were the “Walnut Tree,” off license, kept by William Jesse Sheaff, who was fined 2s.
 6d. and costs for permitting beer to be consumed on his premises contrary to his license on the 8th October, 1887”.

-In his memories of Nonington recorded by F. W. Hardman in 1936, Richard Jarvis, a Nonington born blacksmith, recalled “The Walnut Tree” beer house as being kept by Sheaf.
+In 1936 F. W. Hardman, a noted local historian, wrote down the recollections of Nonington of Richard Jarvis, a village born blacksmith, who recalled “The Walnut Tree” beer house as being kept by Sheaf.
 William Sheaf died in 1891 and Sarah Ann Sheaf, his widow, ran the beer shop for a short time.

 George Farrier became licensee in 1892 and three years later was also convicted of a similar breach of the licencing laws as his predecessor.
 On December 6th, 1894, he was convicted at Wingham Petty Sessions and fined one shilling with nine shillings costs for selling beer to be drunk on the highway near his premises.
 George Farrier’s conviction appears to have had serious repercussions as almost immediately the premises ceased to be a beer shop.
 I have been told by one of his descendants that Harry Steed, the tenant farmer at Holt Street Farm, was largely instrumental in permanently closing the beer shop.

 I have a copper conical beer-warmer with a large loop handle, which came from The Walnut Tree via my great-grandfather Stephen Rogers, which would have been stood in the fire to warm beer in cold weather.

 In the early 1960’s structural problems were discovered in the row and the original four two-storey cottages were converted into three single storey dwellings.